-Whether such apps take the form of a standalone client, a slick Conky setup or a panel-based applet, the opinion hole beneath the article becomes overcast by slow-moving clouds of cynicism.
+Whether the app takes the form of a standalone client, a slick Conky setup or a panel-based applet, the opinion hole beneath the article gets overcast by slow-moving clouds of cynicism.

-But today I’m going to highlight a weather tool that even the most dour-faced of detractors may actually like.
+But today I’m going to highlight a weather tool that even the most dour-faced of detractors may actually want to use.

 The command-line based Weather-Util is almost as old as…no, can’t think of a witty comparison.
-But it’s been knocking around since 2006 – a veritable eon in the fast moving world of Linux.
+But it’s been knocking around since 2006 which is a veritable eon in the fast moving world of Linux.

 ‘Hackers punch keys, GUI losers tap them’

-Available direct from the Ubuntu Software Centre, the terminal-based tool lets you access current weather conditions, week-ahead forecasts, and a few other bits and bobs without needing to alt-tab away from the command line.
+Weather-Util, which is available to install direct from the Ubuntu Software Centre, is a terminal-based tool lets you access current weather conditions, week-ahead forecasts, and a few other bytes of info without ever needing to alt-tab away from the command line.